 Mr. and Mrs. Frank Hunt gave many hours of their time in the laborious scanning of documents and Mark Millman lent a sharp eye in proofreading the site.

-Finally, Dr. Tobias Capwell, Curator of Arms and Armour at the Glasgow Museums, has been kind enough to supply us with many significant materials.
-It also goes without saying that the Raymond J. Lord Collection is proud to have found its home at the Massachusetts Center for Renaissance Studies with special thanks due to the Center's Director, Arthur F. Kinney, and Rebecca Reznik-Zellen, Office Manager.
+It also goes without saying that the Raymond J. Lord Collection is proud to have found its home at the Massachusetts Center for Renaissance Studies with special thanks due to the Center's Director, Arthur F. Kinney, Rebecca Reznik-Zellen, Office Manager, and Jeff Goodhind, Librarian.